llancia/AzureCapstoneProject/README.md

 We have to predict which data scientist is looking for a job change and thus, is a better prospect in terms of hiring.

 ### Access
+#### Get the data into your Azure ML Studio

+Before running the SetUp Pipeline we need to get the original dataset inside the Azure ML workspace.

+To do that i've create a script available in `scripts\download_dataset.sh` which downloads the file inside the data folder and then we can use the python script `scripts\create_dataset.py` to register it as an Azure Ml Dataset.
+#### PreProcessing and setup

 By running the SetUp Pipeline, from the original dataset we register two different datasets